-On November 1, 2022, Bill 80, An Act to Amend the Rental of Residential Property Act (No.2) was introduced in the Legislative Assembly of PEI.
-If proclaimed, this will limit the maximum allowable rent increase to 0% on all rental units for the period between January 1, 2023 to December 31, 2023.
+On December 1, 2022, Bill 80, An Act to Amend the Rental of Residential Property Act (No.2) was passed in the Legislative Assembly of PEI.
+This will limit the maximum allowable rent increase to 0% on all rental units for the period between January 1, 2023, to December 31, 2023.

-On November 1, 2022, Bill 80, An Act to Amend the Rental of Residential Property Act (No.2) was introduced in the Legislative Assembly of PEI.
-If proclaimed, this means that notwithstanding Order LR22-54 – 2023 Maximum Allowable Rent Increase of the Commission, the maximum allowable rent increase will be 0% for all residential premises and mobile home sites (“rental units”) for the period between January 1, 2023, and December 31, 2023.
-Any Notice of Increase that has been issued to a tenant for 2023 will have no force or effect.
+On December 1, 2022, Bill 80, An Act to Amend the Rental of Residential Property Act (No.2) was passed in the Legislative Assembly of PEI.
+This means that notwithstanding Order LR22-54 – 2023 Maximum Allowable Rent Increase of the Commission, the maximum allowable rent increase will be 0% for all residential premises and mobile home sites (“rental units”) for the period between January 1, 2023, and December 31, 2023.
+Any Notice of Increase for the Allowable Rent Increase that has been issued to a tenant for 2023 will have no force or effect.

 What you need to know about rent increases in Prince Edward Island